akanksh13/maggi/ingredients.md

 the ingredients of maggie (for 2) are:-
 1)2 cup water
 2)1 packet of maggie
-   there 2 maggie parts will be there and 1 tastemaker
+   there 2 maggie parts will be there and 1 Maggie Masala

-3)green vegetables like
+3)green vegetables like (optional):- carrot onion peas
-   carrot
-   onion
-   peas

-4)1 teaspoon oil